 Field-hunting tip

-Look in igneous country — that is the host setting where protoenstatite typically forms.
+Look in igneous country, the host setting where protoenstatite typically forms.
 If you start seeing olivine, diopside, plagioclase in float, you are in the right ground.
 Field specimens usually show a rarely found as distinct crystals; typically identified via micro-inclusions or synthetic conditions habit, so train your eye for that shape before scanning the outcrop.